New Orleans may be well-known the world over for Creole,

 6. Wishing Town Bakery and Café

-Wishing Town started off in Metairie (3327 Severn Ave.), but they had to expand to a second location (802 Nashville Ave.) just to accommodate the mass amount of people who come here for lunch specials and to pick up pastries for parties and events.
-They've got some innovative desserts!
+Wishing Town started off in Metairie (3327 Severn Ave.), but they had to expand to a second location (802 Nashville Ave.) just to accommodate the mass amount of people who go there for lunch specials and to pick up pastries for parties and events.
+In fact, they will also be moving into a much bigger location in Metairie.
 The Char Siu King Cake is a brioche dough cake with teriyaki chicken filling and barbecue pork glaze.

 For lunch, you'll want to whet your appetite

-a traditional Chinese entrée like the Sticky Rive in Lotus Leaf: sticky rice,
+a traditional Chinese entrée like the Sticky Rice in Lotus Leaf: sticky rice,

 Chinese barbecue pork, Chinese sausage, black mushrooms, and chicken thigh meat